Principled Design and Implementation of Steerable Detectors: Optimal Steerable Filters: Theory

-In practice, we do not necessarily know the self-similar parameter.
-We can nevertheless estimate $\gamma$ from the background signal $S$ itself.
+In practice, we do not necessarily know the self-similarity parameter \emph{a priori}.
+We can nevertheless estimate $\gamma$ from the background $S$ itself.
 The principle is as follows.
-For a test function $f$ and a scale $a>0$, we consider $a^{-1} f(\cdot /a)$ whose $L_2$-norm does not depend on $a$ and which allows analyzing the background signal $S$ at scale $a$.
-Then, the variance of $X_a = \langle S , a^{-1} f( \cdot / a) \rangle$ is known to proportional to $a^{2\gamma}$~\cite[Proposition 5.6]{Fageot2015wavelet}.
+For a test function $f$ and a scale $a>0$, we consider $a^{-1} f(\cdot /a)$ whose $L_2$-norm does not depend on $a$ and which allows analyzing the background $S$ at scale $a$.
+Then, the variance of $X_a = \langle S , a^{-1} f( \cdot / a) \rangle$ is known to be proportional to $a^{2\gamma}$~\cite[Proposition 5.6]{Fageot2015wavelet}.
 We therefore perform a multiscale analysis at various $a>0$ to estimate the parameter $\gamma$ from the theoretical linear relation between $\log \mathrm{Var}(X_a)$ and $\log a$, namely

 where $b \in \R$.
-This method has been implemented to analyse the statistics of natural images in~\cite{Fageot2015wavelet} and found to be robust.
+This method was initially proposed in~\cite{Fageot2015wavelet} to analyse the statistics of natural images and shown to be robustly usable.

-Finally, we remark that one may have only access to $I_0 = T + S$ in \eqref{eq:imageModel}, and not to the template $T$ itself, to design the optimal steerable filter.
-In that case, one can use background substraction techniques to recover $T$ from $I_0$.
-We do not discuss this aspect further in the paper and we assume to have access to a good template representation.
+Finally, we remark that one may only have access to $I_0 = T + S$ in \eqref{eq:imageModel}, and not to the template $T$ itself, to design the optimal steerable filter.
+In that case, background substraction techniques can be used to recover $T$ from $I_0$.
+This aspect is not discussed further in the paper and we assume to have access to a good template representation.